0x1za/ref.ly/README.md

   </a>
 </p>

-> rf.ly is a referal service for Amitree.
+> rf.ly is a referral & rewards management service for Amitree.

 ### 🏠 [Homepage](rf.ly)